mirego/fastlane-toolkit/README.md

 ```

 ### App extensions
-If your app contain app extensions, you must provide them via your `Project` instance.
+If your app contains app extensions, you must provide them via your `Project` instance.

 ```ruby
 notificationExtension = Model::AppExtension.new(